Written by Joshua Malin

 If this is the case, you should speak to your health fund about your physio treatment before making an appointment to ensure you’re getting the best value out of your policy.

-The cost of physiotherapy depends on the type of treatment you receive and the clinic you visit.
+The cost of physiotherapy depends largely on the type of treatment you receive and the clinic you visit.

 Physio treatment/service | ACT | NSW | NT | QLD | SA | TAS | VIC | WA |